 Course Description: Sociology 202 is an introductory social statistics course.
-This course will emphasize understanding of the logics behind statistical techniques and interpretation of the data analysis outputs.
+This course will emphasize understanding of the logic behind statistical techniques and interpretation of the data analysis outputs.
 The principal goal of this course is to introduce students to the fundamentals of statistical reasoning and to the role of statistical methods in social science.
 At the end of the course students will be able to interpret sociological research that uses basic statistical methods, to undertake elementary data analysis, and to take more advanced courses in social statistics.
-Note: the drop date for this course is March 8, 2015.